What’s the Difference Between In Situ and Ex Situ Conservation?

 🦌 Arabian Oryx: Back from Extinction

-These success stories share common elements: rapid ex situ intervention when extinction seemed imminent, careful genetic management of captive populations, simultaneous work to protect and restore natural habitats, addressing root causes of population decline, and coordinated reintroduction programs informed by research.
+Successful programs typically combine rapid intervention when populations are critically endangered, careful genetic management of captive populations, protection and restoration of natural habitats, efforts to address the underlying causes of decline, and well-planned reintroduction programs guided by ongoing research.

 A Balanced Path Forward